cossacklabs/acra-engineering-demo/do-blogpost/version2/README.md

   "allowed_hosts": ["$DJANGO_HOST", "www.$DJANGO_HOST"],
   "parent_host": "$DJANGO_HOST"
 }
-EOF
 ```

-As you can see, we changed the host/port of your database on Acra host/port.
-In this way, all SQL queries issued by your application will be forwarded to the database via Acra component.
-Also, remember, that in 2nd step we configured Acra to encrypt data in the `blog_entries` table.
+We changed the host/port of your database to host/port of AcraServer.

+⚠️ Should we restart web app?

+### Step 5.
+Test that encryption is working

 So, now let's look at how Acra exactly works.

 Create a blogpost via admin panel of your application: go to admin page, by typing `DJANGO_HOST/admin` in browser:

 ![image](https://github.com/cossacklabs/acra-engineering-demo/blob/storojs72/T1230_do_blogpost/do-blogpost/version1/screenshots/13.png)